swordbreaker/pokemon-cafe-booking/README.md

 The Pokémon Cafe reservation site now has a captcha.
 The script now waits for the user to fill out the captcha and then continues the automation process.

-I also added uv support and a Python script to run the code without the need for Jupyter notebooks:
+I also added uv support and a Python script to run the code without the need for Jupyter notebooks.

+## Installation

 1. Install [uv](https://docs.astral.sh/uv/getting-started/)
 2. Set up the workspace with